-Join Ben Long for an in-depth discussion in this video Quiet mode, part of Shooting with the Nikon D7000.
+Join Ben Long for an in-depth discussion in this video Quiet mode, part of Nikon D7000 Essential Training.

 Personally, I really like the shutter sound on the D7000, let's just take a…little listen here, Ah!
 It's so quiet.…Nevertheless, it can be quieter still if I change my release mode dial over to…this Q, I go into Quiet mode.
 Oh my gosh!…did I take a picture.…I am not sure I could barely hear anything there.…Quiet mode is going to slow your camera down a little bit, your burst rate…is going to go down.…It's basically manipulating the curtain shutters in a different way.…So, if you're somewhere where quiet shooting is paramount then go ahead and dial…in to Quiet mode, but know that you will take a little bit of performance hit.…